Create a pattern on the left-hand grid. How could you extend your pattern on the right-hand grid?

 Invent shapes with different numbers of stable and unstable equilibrium points

-Use graphs to gain insights into an area and perimeter problem, or use your knowledge of area and perimeter of rectangles to gain insight into the graphs.
+Use graphs to gain insights into an area and perimeter problem, or use your knowledge of area and perimeter to gain insights into the graphs...